SannaBerg/docs-example/docs/index.md

 The [Google Analytics Data API](https://developers.google.com/analytics/devguides/reporting/data/v1/rest) allows you to programmatically access your Google Analytics data.
 This can be useful if you want to do things like; automate data extraction, integrate analytics data into your applications, or perform advanced data analysis.

-This guide describes how to set up a Google Cloud project with the appropriate credentials to use the Google Analytics Data API.
+This guide describes how to set up a Google Cloud project with the appropriate credentials, to enable fetching data using the Google Analytics Data API.

 ## Step 1: Create Google Cloud Project